 Advertisement

+Your surgical oncologist will explain specific steps you should take before surgery, like whether you should stop eating and drinking (fasting).
 You’ll typically receive general anesthesia so you’re asleep during surgery.
-Your surgical oncologist will explain specific steps you should take before surgery, like whether you should stop eating and drinking before surgery.

 This procedure is how your surgical oncologist finds out if there’s cancer in your axillary lymph nodes.
-Cancer in these lymph nodes can carry cancer to other areas of your body.
+If you have cancer in these lymph nodes, it can spread to other areas of your body.

 Axillary lymph node dissection may affect your lymphatic system so it doesn’t move lymph through your body like it should.
 That can cause lymphedema (swelling in your arm).
-That swelling can lead to skin issues like wounds and infections.
-Other potential complications include:
+That swelling can lead to skin issues, like wounds and infections.
+Other potential axillary dissection complications include:

-Your surgical oncologist may have you see a lymphedema specialist as part of your treatment team to monitor for signs or symptoms of lymphedema.
-These specialists can recommend ways to prevent lymphedema.
+Your surgical oncologist may refer you to a lymphedema specialist as part of your treatment team to watch for signs or symptoms of lymphedema.
+These specialists can recommend ways to prevent it.

 But it’s important to remember the lymph node number is just one factor in staging breast cancer.
 Your surgical oncologist will also consider: